akihikodaki/akihikodaki/README.md

 ## Old identities

-- akihiko.odaki.4i@stu.hosei.ac.jp (when I was a student of Hosei University)
+- akihiko.odaki.4i@stu.hosei.ac.jp (when I was a student at Hosei University)
 - nekomanma@pixiv.com (the first email address I got at pixiv Inc.)
 - nekomanma@pixiv.co.jp (the second email address I got at pixiv Inc.)
 - [fn_aki@pawoo.net](https://pawoo.net/fn_aki) (Mastodon)

 ## Telling Something to Me

-If you thank me or something, just please give a star on GitHub.
+If you thank me or something, just please give me a star on GitHub.
 If you have a question on this document, comment on GitHub.

-If you want to tell me anything else or if you don't want to use GitHub, use one of the current identities shown the above.
+If you want to tell me anything else or if you don't want to use GitHub, use one of the current identities shown above.

 I'm kind of talkative so feel free.

 ## Characteristics

-I'm a human so I have human characteristics (e.g. I operate best in 20-30 celsius degree).
+I'm a human so I have human characteristics (e.g. I operate best at 20-30 Celsius degrees).
 Other characteristics are:

 - I have never left Japan and am optimized for its environment.
 I'm a native Japanese speaker.
-- I have English language ability sufficient to write this.
+- I have an English language ability sufficient to write this.
 - I prefer FLOSS.
 - I'm kind of a low-level programmer and familiar with C language.
 I occasionally wrote MIPS, ARM, and C++.
 I read x86-64 for debugging but my understanding is kind of fragile.
 - I have some knowledge of UI programming paradigms since I learned them to build [Mux](https://github.com/pixiv/Mux), a UI programming thing for Unity, and coded some Web applications.